Skippers (Family Hesperiidae)

 When to see: One generation per year but emerging slightly later than the Small Skipper in early July though till mid or late August.

 Where to see: Whenever little golden brown skippers are seen it's usual (but a mistake!) to assume they are all Small Skippers, since the two will often be seen together.
-Good sites providing a spectrum of habitat for Essex Skippers include Magdalen Hill Down, Old Winchester Hill, Noar Hill and Bentley Wood.
+Good sites include Magdalen Hill Down, Old Winchester Hill, Noar Hill and Bentley Wood.

 Grizzled Skipper - Pyrgus malvae